It’s important to determine how much money you may need to save for a comfortable retirement. Here are three 401(k) retirement strategies to consider.

 Does your employer offer a matching contribution to your 401(k) plan?
 If so, find out how much you need to save to qualify for that match.
 The most common match formula is 50 cents for every dollar saved, up to 6% of your pay.
 Employees in this type of plan need to contribute at least 6% of their salary to the 401(k) plan to get the maximum possible 401(k) match.

 Saving 6% of your pay in a 401(k) plan and earning a 3% match means you are tucking away an amount equal to 9% of your salary each pay period for retirement.
-For a worker earning $75,000 per year, this means an annual 401(k) contribution of $4,500, plus another $2,250 in employer contributions.
+For example, for a worker earning $75,000 per year, this means an annual 401(k) contribution of $4,500, plus another $2,250 in employer contributions.
 This match is a powerful incentive—essentially “free” money from your company—that will help you get closer to your retirement savings goal.

 If your employer does not currently offer a matching contribution, it still makes sense to contribute to your plan on a regular basis for three important reasons:

 - There are tax advantages.
-In a traditional 401(k) your contributions don’t count toward your gross income for the year, lowering your taxable income. (although you have to pay taxes on the distributions).
+In a traditional 401(k), your contributions don’t count toward your gross income for the year, lowering your taxable income (although you have to pay taxes on the distributions).

 - Your money potentially grows tax-deferred.
 If you had earnings in a savings account or brokerage account, you would have to pay taxes on the earned interest or dividends at the end of the year.
 With a 401(k) plan, your earnings are rolled back into the plan and are not listed as income on your tax return until you withdraw them.
 As a result, your account balance has the potential to grow faster.